S. Bernard Goodwyn

-Samuel Bernard Goodwyn (born February 23, 1961) is a judge and lawyer.
-He is the chief justice of the Supreme Court of Virginia and previously served as a circuit court judge in Chesapeake, Virginia.
+Samuel Bernard Goodwyn (born February 23, 1961) is a former judge and lawyer.
+He served as a justice of the Virginia Supreme Court from 2007 to 2026 and concurrently as chief justice from 2022 to 2026.
+He previously served as a circuit court judge in Chesapeake, Virginia.

 Early life

 Samuel Bernard Goodwyn was born in 1961 in Southampton County, Virginia.
 He grew up in Boykins, Virginia.
 Neither of his parents, Dolly and Sam Goodwyn, had completed high school.
 His father worked as a carpenter and his mother sold insurance.

 Goodwyn graduated from Southampton High School in 1979 as valedictorian.
 In high school, he was student body president, captain of the track team, and the football quarterback for two AA state championships.
 He also played the saxophone in the Tri-County Concert Band.
 He was selected for the Hearst Foundation United States Senate Youth Program in 1978.

 Goodwyn graduated magna cum laude from Harvard University with an A.B. in economics in 1983.
-While at Harvard, he had a scholarship for varsity football and also played on the track team.
+While at Harvard, he played varsity football and ran on the track team.
 He received his Juris Doctor from the University of Virginia School of Law in 1986.
 While in law school, he was an editor for the Virginia Tax Review, a member of the Raven Society, and received the Ritter Award in 1986.